Create et access project folder

 def create(request):

-form = PostForm(request.POST or None)
+form = PostForm(request.POST or None, request.FILES or None)

 if form.is_valid():